Licensed Practical Nurses

 Nursing students should gain experience by completing several nursing internships or clinical rotations as part of their postsecondary training.

 Stamina, both physical and mental, is a must for this occupation.
 LPNs may be assigned to care for heavy or immobile patients or patients confused with dementia.
 Patience, and a caring, nurturing attitude, are valuable qualities to possess in order to be a successful LPN.
 As part of a health care team, they must be able to follow orders and work under close supervision.
-Other important traits include good observational skills, strong decision-making abilities, and the ability to communication well with others.
+Other important traits include good observational skills, strong decision-making abilities, and the ability to communicate well with others.